moss-l/bhs-js-testing/boolean-simplification.md

-just another kind of value that you can compute with and return from functions, when faced with a problem like `sleep_in` you might realize you don’t even need an `if`; you just need to write the expression that captures the desired logic, as we did in our final version of the function.
+just another kind of value that you can compute with and return from functions, when faced with a problem like `sleep_in` you might realize you don’t even need an `if`; you just need to write the expression that captures the desired logic as we did in our final version of the function.